IBM/ibm-licensing-operator/README.md

 kubectl get pod marketplace-operator-7d4c5bdb5-mxsj6 -n $GLOBAL_CATALOG_NAMESPACE -o yaml
 ```

-In case the following error apprears in the pod status: `container has runAsNonRoot and image has non-numeric user (marketplace-operator), cannot verify user is non-root`, fix it by adding securityContext to operator-marketplace/deploy/upstream:
+In case the following error appears in the pod status: `container has runAsNonRoot and image has non-numeric user (marketplace-operator), cannot verify user is non-root`, fix it by adding securityContext to operator-marketplace/deploy/upstream:

 ```console
 vim operator-marketplace/deploy/upstream/08_operator.yaml